amishra-stats/nbfar/README.md

 The manually curated data file as 'phyloseq' object is available [here]().

-Some of our findings are summarized in the Figure below where we bicluster microbial families and host-associated features, as found by `nbfar`.
+Some of our findings are summarized in the Figure below where we show microbial families and host-associated feature biclusters automatically identified by `nbfar`.

 <img src="https://i.imgur.com/XK37aHm.jpg" alt="nbfar" width=100%/>